How to take part:

 Shout about your sale from the rooftops, get your friends and family to spread the word, and you’re sure to recruit a dedicated team of helpers in no time at all.

 If you need more items to sell, you could consider approaching a local business for a donation, such as a bakery or a garden centre.
 In return for a local business supporting your event, you could add their logo to your posters/flyers or display their logo or leaflets at your event to thank them.
-Here is an Example Request Letter.
+Here is an Plant and Bake – Example-Request-Letter.

 You could also consider if there is a local group or forum whose members might be able to help out.